Skip to content

 First the legs, I wanted these to be similar, one piece for longways and another locking piece to give stability and some extra surface area on the base.

-Now the top surface, this should be able to fit the box of parts I ferry to and from work. (and big enough to fill a sheet of the ply we are using).
+Now the top surface, this should be able to fit the box of parts I ferry to and from work. (and big enough to fit on a sheet of the ply we are using).

 And add the slots for the legs, these should be bordering an interference fit.
 I intend to use another bit of wood to drive these in.
 The humidity will also affect how these come together.